 Curriculum & Learning Resources

 Nunavut Education Program

-The development of the Nunavut Education Program is one of the primary responsibilities of the Curriculum and School Services division.
+The development of the Nunavut Education Program is one of the primary responsibilities of the Curriculum Development division.
 This includes the design, development, adoption and review of Education Program content including curriculum, in the form of programs of study or resources for students, teachers and administrators, as well as those required to support inclusive education in the school system.